 This procedure enables the National Testing Agency (NTA) to prepare ranks for the JEE Main.
-This method has been incorporated for the fourth time in the JEE Main 2022 exam.
-It will help the students calculate their scores in the exam.
+This method has been incorporated for the fourth time in the JEE Main exam.
+It will help the students calculate their scores on the exam.

 The normalisation procedure is a method that helps the students calculate and compare their scores across various question paper sessions.
 Percentile equivalence is majorly utilised for normalisation across all the sections.
 This technique has been implemented in all the popular state-level and national-level entrance tests.

 Furthermore, the normalisation process helps derive a solution affected by multiple shifts and various question papers.
 Due to that, the candidates could be assured of experiencing no partiality based on the difficulty level of the examination.
 The main purpose is to uphold the rule of law and identify the actual merit.

 In addition, this technique is well-established and could help the students compare scores over various examination sessions.
 Apart from that, it is also comparable to other major educational selection tests across the nation.

 The National Testing Agency has decided to conduct the JEE examination on different dates with two sessions per day.
 In every session, a different set of questions will be provided to the candidates, so there is a possibility that the difficulty levels might vary from one session to another.

 Despite the efforts by NTA to maintain a similar level of difficulty, many aspirants are still experiencing tougher question sessions which make them lose marks.
 In many cases, the students who attended the easier sessions got more marks and benefits than those who attempted more difficult ones.